 5. Dogs need social interaction just as much as we do

-Its our belief that the dog park was invented for 3 main reasons and we love them all!
+We believe that the dog park was invented for 3 main reasons and we love them all!
 Firstly, to give our pups a place to play with their friends.
 Secondly, so that they can run and we don’t have to (haha!).
 Thirdly, to build a community of dog owners in our local neighbourhoods.
 Dog parks are safe spaces in which dogs can roam free and play with other dogs.
-Social interaction can be integral for behavioral development, learning socially acceptable behaviour, increasing confidence, reducing anxiety and decreasing aggression.
-Dogs are naturally pack animals, and hence it is an intrinsic desire to be around others.
+Social interaction can be integral for behavioral development, learning socially acceptable behaviour, increasing confidence, reducing anxiety, and decreasing aggression.
+Dogs are naturally packed animals, and hence it is an intrinsic desire to be around others.
 Plus the greater the exposure, the more comfortable your dog will become around other dogs.

 As we ease back into reality, I hope this guide helps to make the transition smoother for both you and your pup!

-If you have any questions or comments, please reach out to us via DM to our Instagram page bellandbone.
-Lets work together to make post-iso life as enjoyable as possible for everyone!
+If you have any questions or comments, please reach out to us via DM on our Instagram page bellandbone.
+Let's work together to make post-iso life as enjoyable as possible for everyone!